 Does Plavix (blood thinner) interact negatively with other drugs or supplements?

 You should always consult with your veterinarian when adding any additional prescription medications or supplements.
-Vitamin E is a known blood thinner, and should never be taken in conjunction with Plavix.
+Vitamin E or Tumeric is a known blood thinner, and should never be taken in conjunction with Plavix.

 Why must my dog not run or jump for up to three months post-surgery?

 The surgical stitches in the heart are healing during this time.
-For their efficacy to remain intact and for the heart to completely heal, the dog’s activity level needs to be safely limited.
+For their efficacy to remain intact and for the heart to completely heal, the dog’s activity level needs to be safely limited, leash walked at all times outside to prevent them from suddenly running.
 Please read the additional guidance for post-operative activity here.

 Post-surgery I was given instructions to walk my dog 15 minutes a day, 4 times per day.
 This is more exercise than my dog typically gets, do I increase activity to this level?

 No, the guideline of 15 minutes, 4 times per day is an absolute maximum for the most active dogs.
 Dogs should be walked about 4 times per day to keep blood circulating well for recovery, but the amount of time should be much lower than the dog’s regular activity level.
 Throughout the 3-month recovery period, the amount of time spent walking should slowly increase.

 I have observed my dog coughing after surgery.
 Should I be concerned?

 Some residual coughing persists after surgery because the intubation from cardio-pulmonary bypass through the trachea can cause irritation to the wind pipe.
 This is especially apparent in dogs where there is some (even minor) tracheal collapse already.
 In general, you should always seek a professional medical opinion from your veterinarian if coughing persists and concerns you.
 Soft foods are better on the throat.